tmtsoftware/csw/docs/src/main/location.md

 ## Filtering

-* The `List` API and it's variants offer means to inquire about available connections with LocationService.
-* The parameterless list returns all available connections
+The `list` API and it's variants offer means to inquire about available connections with LocationService.
+The **parameter-less** `list` returns all available connections

-* The `list` api with connection type returns connections matching the `ConnectionType`.
-In example it is demonstrated using 'ConnectionType.AkkaType'.
-* Similarly, filtering using 'ComponentType.Service' and hostname is also supported by `list` API.
-* Note, in the example the akka connection is not listed when filtered using hostname.
-This is because the actorref is created using local ActorSystem in a test class which doesn't have a hostname.
+Other variants are filters using `ConnectionType`, `ComponentType` and `hostname`.

 Scala
 :   @@snip [LocationServiceDemoExample.scala](../../../csw-location/src/test/scala/csw/services/location/scaladsl/demo/LocationServiceDemoExample.scala) { #filtering }